OchreVale/milestone/README.md

 I had a problem with running the command "npm run build".
 My system didn't recognize BUILD_PATH as a command or batch file.
 It turns out I was running it in Powershell while I was supposed to run in bash for my Windows OS.

 Then I also need to pass data from the react app to the flask at some point to run into my database.
-I didn't know how so I googled and found out that window.location.search helps fetch the query part of an url in JS and that it can be helpful in passing parameters across routes.
+I didn't know how so I googled and found out that window.location. search helps fetch the query part of an url in JS and that it can be helpful in passing parameters across routes.